Tems

-Early life
+Early life and education

-Temilade Openiyi was born on 11 June 1995, in Lagos, Nigeria, to a Nigerian mother and a British-Nigerian father.
-The family moved to the United Kingdom shortly after her birth, but she returned to Nigeria at age 5 following her parents' divorce.
+Tems was born on 11 June 1995, in Lagos, Nigeria.
+Her first name Temilade means "the crown is mine" in Yoruba; she is of Yoruba ethnicity.
+Her family relocated to the United Kingdom when she was an infant, then returned to Nigeria following her parents' divorce, when she was five years old.
 Tems resided in Ilupeju before moving to Lekki and later Ajah.
-Tems attended Dowen College for her secondary education and Monash South Africa for her tertiary education.
-At school, she was noticed by her music teacher and learned to play the piano.
-She practised singing with her brother and often used his guitar accompaniment.
+She attended Dowen College for her secondary education and Monash South Africa for her tertiary education, where she obtained a degree in economics.

+In high school, she was frequently bullied because of her voice.
+At 11 years old, she joined her school choir and soon began singing in falsetto but was noticed by her music teacher who coached her and taught her how to play the piano.
+Tems often practiced singing with her brother, who often accompanied her on guitar.